Documentation-Pro/react-calendar.github.io/README.md

 ## Using Markdown

 This documentation was the first we've written and we both haven't ever wrote in Markdown before.
+This was a great learning experience for us!

 ## Readability